donut-party/system/README.md

 donut.system takes inspiration from Component, Integrant, and Clip.

-## Status: 🤔
+## Status: alpha

-This library hasn't been used in production.
-I'm hoping some folks will find it interesting and want to try it out so that we can work out kinks and improve it.
+This library has been used in production but is not widely used.
+The interfaces may change, but change is unlikely.

 ## Community